Historic Range: $749.96-$1,199.99

 |Foot girth||34.3 in / 87 cm||36.6 in / 93 cm||39 in / 99 cm|

-Ce n'est pas un examen de sac de couchage ;) This is not a full review but more some random notes for potential buyers.
+This is not a full review, but more some random notes for potential buyers.
 I feel there's not too much info out there about this bag.
-I haven't given this bag a rating since I haven't used it yet.
+I haven't given this bag a rating since I haven't used it yet, but wanted to write this before forgetting.

 - Weighs 4lb 11oz without compressor bag

 I have a Big Agnes -20F (-29C) that I've been happy with.
-It doesn't have down on the bottom side but you're suppose to use it with an air sleeping pad that you insert into the bottom part of the sleeping bag.
-This has been working fine, it's very light but I've been suffering from cold spots from below and the BA's lower limit is definitive only -20F.
-That is why I've been looking for a warmer bag.
+It doesn't have down on the bottom side, but you're suppose to use it with an air sleeping pad that you insert into the bottom part of the sleeping bag.
+This has been working fine.
+It's very light but I've been suffering from cold spots from below and the BA's lower limit is definitely only -20°F. That is why I've been looking for a warmer bag.

 Looking for a new bag has been something I've given a lot of thought since my only experience is from my Big Agnes.
 The BA is made out of regular nylon and plain down.
 Now, many of the newer sleeping bags are sold with hydrophobic downs and some are made with different kinds of Gore shell fabrics as well.